stevegrunwell/write-some-docs/slides.md

 * Think of anywhere someone might look for documentation, then sprinkle breadcrumbs back to wherever the docs live
     * Example: support and/or help pages on your website that link to the relevant documentation
     * Leverage the "support" property in composer.json to link to docs, issue tracker, etc.
-* The easier someone can find your docs the better their experience
+* The easier someone can find your docs, the better their experience

 ----